 This was another historic year for the company, as we began producing LNG at our Corpus Christi Liquefaction facility.
 This was also the first year that we landed a spot as a Fortune 500 company.
 We also made a positive FID and began construction on a third train at our Corpus Christi Liquefaction facility.

 We continued to reach milestones as we placed Train 5 in service at the Sabine Pass LNG facility in March and Trains 1 and 2 in service at the Corpus Christi LNG facility in February and August, respectively.
 All seven trains in operation were completed ahead of schedule and within budget.
 Additionally, we reached a positive FID and began construction on our sixth train at the Sabine Pass LNG facility.

 We broke a worldwide industry record when we produced and exported our 1,000th LNG cargo in January less than four years after startup, a milestone we reached faster than any LNG producer in the world.
 We also jumped more than 150 spots on the Fortune 500 list.

 We also launched our inaugural corporate responsibility report “First and Forward.”

 We announced our CE Tags - Cargo Emissions Tags.
 The CE Tags initiative will provide GHG emissions data to customers for cargoes we produce, a critical first step for the industry to quantify GHG emissions, enhance transparency, and over time look for reduction opportunities to maximize the climate benefits of our LNG.

 Train 3 at our Corpus Christi Liquefaction facility reached Substantial Completion on March 26.
 2021.

-We anticipate that Train 6 at the Sabine Pass LNG facility will be complete in 1Q 2022, and we have additional expansion plans at the Corpus Christi Liquefaction facility.
+Train 6 and the Third Berth at the Sabine Pass LNG facility was completed.
+We have additional expansion plans for both facilities.
 We have quite a story, and we are confident there are many more milestones to come.